josiahls/fast-reinforcement-learning/README.md

 As determined by our AgentInterpretation object, we need to either debug or improve our agent.
 We will do this is parallel with creating our Learner fit function.

-- [X] Add DQNs: DQN, Dueling DQN, Double DQN, Fixed Target DQN, DDDQN.
+- [X] 0.3.0 Add DQNs: DQN, Dueling DQN, Double DQN, Fixed Target DQN, DDDQN.
-- [X] Learner Basic: We need to convert this into a suitable object.
+- [X] 0.4.0 Learner Basic: We need to convert this into a suitable object.
 Will be similar to the basic fasai learner hopefully.
 Possibly as add prioritize replay?
     - Added PER.
-- [ ] **Working** DDPG Agent: We need to have at least one agent able to perform continuous environment execution.
+- [ ] 0.5.0 **Working** DDPG Agent: We need to have at least one agent able to perform continuous environment execution.
 As a note, we could give discrete agents the ability to operate in a continuous domain via binning.
+    - [X] 0.5.0 DDPG added.
-    - The DDPG paper contains a visualization for Q learning might prove useful.
+    - [ ] 0.5.0 The DDPG paper contains a visualization for Q learning might prove useful.
+Add to interpreter.
-- [ ] Learner Refactor: DDPG will probably screw up everything lol.
-We will need to rethink the learner / maybe try to eliminate some custom methods for native Fastai library methods.

-**Additional**
+    - [ ] 0.5.0 Add HER

-- [ ] Single Global fit function like Fastai's.
-Better yet, actually just use their universal fit function.
+- [ ] 0.6.0 Single Global fit function like Fastai's.
+Think about the missing batch step.
+- [ ] 0.7.0 Full test suite using multi-processing.
+Connect to CI.
+- [ ] 0.8.0 Comprehensive model eval **debug/verify**.
+Each model should succeed at at least a few known environments.
+- [ ] 0.9.0 Notebook demonstrations of basic model usage
+- [ ] **1.0.0** Base version is completed with working model visualizations proving performance / expected failure.
+At this point, all models should have guaranteed environments they should succeed in.

 ## Code